UCL-CCS/esmacs-input-creation-docs/docs/index.md

-# BAC ESMACS Ligand Creation
+# BAC ESMACS Input Creation

 The aim of this documentation is to guide the creation of ligand parameterizations and protein-ligand complex models for use in ufBAC.
 It only covers the single ligand parameterization required for the ESMACS family of protocols.